scrtlabs/SafeTrace/README.md

 Encrypted user location histories in Google Takeout JSON format

 Output:
-Positive matches between users who have had positive test results and users who overlapped with them on time and proximity
+- Positive matches between users who have had positive test results and users who overlapped with them on time and proximity for individual reporting
+- Clustering algorithm to run on location history of users who have had positive test results (with time dependend weights) for global view

 Open Questions